manzurola/spaCy4j/README.md

 Include the `spacyj-adapters-corenlp` dependency in your `pom.xml`.

-Load a new Spacy with a CoreNlpAdapter.
+Load a new SpaCy with a CoreNlpAdapter.

 ```java
 SpaCy spacy = SpaCy.create(CoreNlpAdapter.create();